taoma-commits/leetCode/README.md

 # LeetCode Problems

 This repository keeps track of the author's progress in LeetCoding.
 The problems are classified into 18 major categories as follows.
-The problems in each category are grouped by their difficult levels and solving methods.
+The problems in each category are grouped by their tags and difficult levels.

 ## Array